Table Of Contents

 That is a highlighting difference between serverless and constantly running servers.

-The problem with that is the next time your application calls up the function, it’ll take a while to “wake up”, causing latency.
+The problem with that is the next time your application calls up the function, it’ll take a while to “wake up,” causing latency.
 The slight delay is what’s known as a cold start.

 While the latency lasts for only milliseconds, in heavy applications, that time may mean delayed customer requests.
-For example, an e-commerce application needs to act fast so customers won’t feel frustrated and abandon a cart.
+For example, an e-commerce application needs to act fast so customers won’t feel frustrated and abandon their cart.

 2. Serverless architecture may not be ideal for some applications